 Earlier, L’Oreal had reinstated its confidence in the safety of its products, dismissing the cases as having no legal merit.

-Revlon, also a hair straightening product manufacturer, filed for bankruptcy when the plaintiffs began filing hair relaxer lawsuits.
+Revlon had filed for bankruptcy before the plaintiffs began filing hair relaxer lawsuits.
 The bankruptcy stay has protected the company from lawsuits, but it might still have to take up liability.
 Consequently, the hair relaxers MDL plaintiff’s steering committee (PSC) provided Judge Rowland with an update on the bankruptcy claim.
 It also filed a claim in the bankruptcy proceedings for all the potential Revlon plaintiffs to be factored in the company’s bankruptcy plan for compensation.